Swedish Civil Contingencies Agency: History

 The Swedish Civil Contingencies Agency was established 1 January 2009, when Swedish Rescue Services Agency (Räddningsverket), the Swedish Emergency Management Agency (Krisberedskapsmyndigheten) and the Swedish National Board of Psychological Defence (Styrelsen för psykologiskt försvar) were merged into one body.
+In 2022 the Agency for Psychological Defence was established as a separate agency.

 During the 2018 Sweden wildfires, Sweden requested help from European Union through the Emergency Response Coordination Centre at the European Commission's Directorate-General for European Civil Protection and Humanitarian Aid Operations department.
 Sweden received help from Estonia, France, Finland, Germany, Italy, Lithuania, Poland and Portugal.
 The help included firefighters, equipment and water bombing aircraft.

-Polish state-owned television channel Telewizja Polska later claimed that "Sweden needed help as the country lacks firefighting capabilities, having prioritized spending on immigration and gender theory education.", due to the agency having spent 1.9% of their research budget (21m SEK, roughly €2m) on equality and on gender theory to investigate relations during crisis management.
-The agency responded that they considered the accusation to be fake news, as the agency has nothing to do with firefighting, as Swedish fire and rescue service brigades are funded by the municipalities and regions.
+From 1 January 2026 the agency will be renamed as the Agency for Civil Defence.

 Organisation

 The MSB is based in Stockholm, Karlstad, Kristinehamn and Ljung.
 The MSB also has some colleges in Sandö, Revinge and Rosersberg.
-The agency has about 850 employees, led by Director-General Dan Eliasson.
+The agency has about 850 employees, led by Director-General Charlotte Petri Gornitzka.
 It's organised into five departments: Risk & Vulnerability Reduction Department, Emergency Management Development Department, Coordination and Operations Department, Evaluation and Monitoring Department and the Administration Department.